djangodeployment/django-deployment-book/06-gunicorn.rst

 mod_wsgi is for Apache only, and I prefer to use a method that can be used with either Apache or nginx.
 This will make it easier to change the web server, should such a need arise.
+I also find Gunicorn easier to setup and maintain.

 I used uWSGI for a couple of years and was overwhelmed by its features.
 Many of them duplicate features that already exist in Apache or nginx or